my-chrome-extensions-inc/my-online-learning-downloader/README.md

 📈 There are a significant amount of heavy users from **major** corporations, libraries and colleges/universities who could easily donate toward the efforts of this extension.
 Please consider supporting the tools that are helping you on your learning journey.

 ---

+### Bug fixes in version 1.1.39.6
+eBooks, videos and courses should now be available for download again.

 ### Feature enhancement in 1.1.39.4
 * On Demand Courses (videos) will now nest lessons into their respective Module folders, if they exist.